 Today is June 16 and the Navigate the Chaos question to consider is “how often do you abandon impatience?”
-Successful people who navigate the chaos understand the value of abandoning impatience, especially for those things that are completely out of their control.
+Those who leverage their mind, body, and spirit to navigate the chaos understand the value of abandoning impatience, especially for those things that are completely out of their control.

 Thubten Chodron, born Cheryl Greene, is an American Tibetan Buddhist nun, author, teacher, and the founder and abbess of Sravasti Abbey, the only Tibetan Buddhist training monastery for Western nuns and monks in the United States.
 She has published many books on Buddhist philosophy and meditation and is the only nun who has co-authored a book with the Dalai Lama entitled Buddhism: One Teacher, Many Traditions.

 Chodron emphasizes the practical application of Buddha’s teachings in our daily lives and is especially skilled at explaining them in ways easily understood and practiced by Westerners.
 Chodron reminds people to abandon impatience when she writes: “When you plant seeds in the garden, you don’t dig them up every day to see if they have sprouted yet.
 You simply water them and clear away the weeds; you know that the seeds will grow in time.
 Similarly, just do your daily practice and cultivate a kind heart.
 Abandon impatience and instead be content creating the causes for goodness.”

+The first example for today is the 1955 bus boycott.
 Approximately 40,000 Black bus riders boycotted the Montgomery, Alabama, bus system in December 1955, a few days after Rosa Parks was arrested for refusing to give up her bus seat to a white rider.
 The boycott lasted 382 days and took place from December 5, 1955, to December 20, 1956, and is regarded as the first large-scale U.S. demonstration against segregation.
 The U.S. Supreme Court ultimately ordered Montgomery to integrate its bus system.
 One of the leaders of the boycott, 26-year-old-pastor of Montgomery’s Dexter Avenue Baptist Church, Martin Luther King, Jr., emerged as a prominent leader of the American civil rights movement.

-In 1961, Freedom Riders headed south from Washington, D.C., on buses, making stops along the way to protest segregated bus terminals.
+The third example of abandoning impatience stems from 1961 when Freedom Riders headed south from Washington, D.C., on buses, making stops along the way to protest segregated bus terminals.
 The riders were ultimately met with violence and arson, which drew national attention from the Kennedy administration.
 The Freedom Rides came to an end after 7 months, with the Interstate Commerce Commission outlawing segregation on interstate buses.
 ‘Whites only’ signs were taken down in more than 300 Southern stations.

 How often do you abandon impatience?